-If you’re anything like me, you’ve pondered that question many times throughout your life.
+What's your purpose?
+If you’re like most people, you’ve pondered that question many times throughout your life.
 It can be fairly difficult to answer, but 100 percent worth the energy it takes to do so.
 Psychologists say people who feel their lives have meaning realize a whole host of positive health outcomes.

 For business leaders, there’s an equally strong motivation for resolving the question of purpose.
 Seven in ten Fortune 1000 CEOs say employee desire for purpose is impacting their company’s ability to recruit and retain top talent.
 Simply put, people want to work for companies that are about more than making money.
 They want to feel like a part of something greater than themselves, something that’s making their corner of the world a little bit better.

-Maybe it’s an Iowa thing, or maybe it’s just the professionals I’m lucky to have in my network, but I truly believe most of the companies I work with and around have a purpose beyond profit.
-What I’m less certain about is how intentional those companies are about sharing that story with their employees.
+Maybe it’s an Iowa thing, but it can be reasonably grasped that companies around the state have a purpose beyond profit.
+What is less certain is how intentional those companies are about sharing that story with their employees.

-At the outset of 2020, we rolled out Bank Iowa’s purpose, vision and values.
+At the outset of 2020, Bank Iowa’s purpose, vision and values were rolled out.
 And, here they are:

-- Vision: With an ongoing commitment to community banking, Bank Iowa aspires to be: The bank of choice for our clients; the career of choice for our team members; a center of influence in our communities’; a point of pride for our family owners.
+· Vision: With an ongoing commitment to community banking, Bank Iowa aspires to be: The bank of choice for its clients; the career of choice for its team members; a center of influence in its communities’; a point of pride for its family owners.

-Sharing the above statements with our team members was an exciting first step, but it was just the beginning of a very long journey.
-We understand how important it will be to share the story of our purpose intentionally, consistently and with everyone who will listen.
-You may have already heard some of this work in our external branding.
-Our campaign, “Let’s Make it Happen” is a clear extension of the bank’s third value, “Enable Great Things.”
+Sharing the above statements with team members was an exciting first step, but it was just the beginning of a very long journey.
+It will be important to share the story of purpose intentionally, consistently and with everyone who will listen.
+You may have already heard some of this work in the bank’s external branding.
+The campaign, “Let’s Make it Happen” is a clear extension of the bank’s third value, “Enable Great Things.”

 As Jim Plagge said when he shared the bank’s formalized purpose, vision and values with our nearly 280 team members across the state, “Our purpose has always existed, whether it was articulated or not.
 The job now is to inspire greatness in our most important asset – our team members.”